 If you have any confusion on the research you’re doing you should contact the research librarians.
 Each librarian specializes in a certain topic such as STEM or Classical and Medieval Studies, so no matter what class you’re taking or what major you are you can contact them.
 They are useful for helping students navigate Ladd’s online and physical resources for research.
 You can call (207) 786-6271 or email [email protected] for more information.

-In a normal year, Bates has numerous campus-wide dances, often decade themed, for students to enjoy.
+Bates has numerous campus-wide dances, often decade themed, for students to enjoy.
 Most students go out for these dances, and they are a big part of Bates’ social scene.
 In the fall semester, Bates hosts 80’s (the first and wildest of them all), Halloween, and Snow Ball.
 In the winter semester and short term, Bates hosts 90’s, Millennium, Gala, and Last Chance to Dance.
 Additionally, Bates identity groups, such as OutFront, a queer-identiy group, often host dances.
 And, on graduation night, Bates hosts a 21+ dance for seniors called Midnight Madness.
 While many of these are casual dances, Snow Ball is a semi-formal dance and Gala is Bates’ formal dance.
 These two in particular traditionally sport live music.

 Village Club Series